RickStrahl/MarkdownMonster/README.md

 * Save files with encryption
 * Drag and drop documents from Explorer and Folder Browser
 * Open a Terminal, Explorer or Git Client

+### Organization and File Access
+* Integrated File and Folder browser
+* Group files into Projects
+* Add files and folders into Favorites
+* Drag and Drop files everywhere

 ### Git Integration
 * Show Git Status in Folder Browser